BojanKverh/ThreadingLib/README.md

 <code>make all</code>

 in the command line in the root directory.
-The library will be compiled in the src directory.
+The library will be compiled in the <i>src</i> directory.
 For successful build, Qt5 libraries are needed.

 You can also navigate to src directory and execute: